reactive/data-client/docs/guides/pagination.md

 In some cases the pagination tokens will be embeded in HTTP headers, rather than part of the payload.
-In this case you'll need to customize the [fetch()](../api/FetchShape#fetchurl-string-body-payload-promise-any) function for [listRequest()](../api/resource#listrequest-readshape) so the pagination headers are included fetch object.
+In this case you'll need to customize the [fetch()](../api/FetchShape#fetchurl-string-body-payload-promise-any) function for [listShape()](../api/resource#listshape-readshape) so the pagination headers are included fetch object.

-We show the custom listRequest() below.
+We show the custom listShape() below.
 All other parts of the above example remain the same.

 Pagination token is stored in the header `link` for this example.